Print (pwd), Change (cd), List (ls), Make (mkdir) Directory

 - Moving and copying

-as the only one in the directory you’re currently in, what is the output of the closingls
+is the only one in your current directory, what is the output of the closingls

 command in the sequence shown below? $ mkdir doc